 After serving middle school boys in grades five through eight for thirteen years, Bellesini opened a co-institutional girls’ school in 2015, and will grow to serve 60 girls over the next four years, for a total enrollment of 120 students.
 The Academy is in session 12 hours a day, 11 months a year in order to prepare students for success in college preparatory high schools.
 Critical to the success of Bellesini Academy is an emphasis on quality academics taught in small classes by highly qualified teachers.
 Beyond its academic program, the school offers afternoon enrichment and recreational activities, supervised evening study, and a four week summer program in order to foster the personal and intellectual development of its students.
 Each school day includes nearly twelve hours of instruction, recreation, and academic support.
 The Academy also provides support services to its 140 alumni through its Alumni Support Program in order to ensure that all alumni complete high school and go on to earn a four-year college degree.

 Children with special needs learn to walk.
 People who did not speak before – including those on the autism spectrum – begin speaking.
-Additional therapeutic programs improve the lives of others, including combat veterans returning with post-traumatic stress, survivors of cancer, teens at risk and elders with memory issues.
+Additional therapeutic programs improve the lives of others, including combat veterans who have experienced trauma, survivors of cancer, teens at risk and elders with memory issues.

 Visiting the 19-acre horse farm, rather than an impersonal clinic, makes therapy a “want to” event rather than a “have to” session.
 Clients come to Ironstone Farm from more than 90 different communities in the Merrimack Valley, Greater Boston and Southern New Hampshire.